- cyproterone acetate

 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
 Healthcare professionals are asked to report any suspected adverse reactions via the Yellow Card Scheme at: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.

 Overdose may cause nausea, vomiting and, in females, withdrawal bleeding.
+Withdrawal bleeding may even occur in girls before their menarche, if they accidentally take the medicinal product.

 There are no specific antidotes and further treatment should be symptomatic.